 A Reflection on Order and Love in Worship Gatherings (Chapters 11-14)

 “ 3 If I gave everything I have to the poor and even sacrificed my physical body, I could boast about it; but if I didn't love others, I would have gained nothing.
 4 Love is patient and kind.
 Love is not jealous or boastful or proud 5 or rude.
 It does not demand its own way.
 It is not irritable, and it keeps no record of being wronged.”—1 Corinthians 13:3-4

 “ 13 For if there is no resurrection of the dead, then Christ has not been raised either.
 14 And if Christ has not been raised, then all our preaching is useless, and your faith is useless.”—1 Corinthians 15:13-14

 How Do I Apply This?

-Paul’s letter to the corinthian church continues to be a vital and relevant text for us today.
+Paul’s letter to the Corinthian church continues to be a vital and relevant text for us today.
 It invites us to think mindfully about how we live together in community—it reminds us that we are none of us an island.
-United by the love of Jesus, we must seek to lift each other up and reconcile and grow together.
+United by the love of Jesus Christ, we must seek to lift each other up and reconcile and grow together.

-To learn more about the letters of the New Testament, consider the Letters Set from Alabaster.
+To learn more about the Paul's letters of the New Testament, consider the Letters Set from Alabaster.